adibiton/obCaalendar/README.md

 **Calendar layout**

-The following algorithm should solve the layout calendar problem:
+The following algorithm tries to solve the layout calendar problem:
 1. Sort events objects by their start time ascending (and end time), e.g. three events with the following attributes:
 > {id:2, start: 60, end: 100}
 > {id:4, start: 60, end: 70}